Mehmet Aktaş

-Mehmet Aktaş (born 1966 in Iğdır, Turkey) is a Kurdish filmmaker, producer, author and journalist born in Turkey but living in Germany.
-He is founder and chief executive of the film production and distribution company Mîtosfilm in Berlin.
+Mehmet Aktaş (born 1966 in Iğdır, Turkey) is a Kurdish filmmaker, producer, author, and journalist.
+He was born in Turkey but currently resides in Germany.
+Aktaş is the founder and chief executive of the film production and distribution company, Mîtosfilm, based in Berlin.

-In the middle of the 1990s Aktaş came to Germany after he had finished his studies at law school in Istanbul.
-In Germany he was wondering because as well the German people as the institutions disregarded Near Eastern cinema, especially the Kurdish cinema.
-Therefore, he founded the first Kurdish Film Festival in Germany in 2002 which has been supported by the "Hauptstadtkulturfonds".
+In the mid-1990s, Aktaş moved to Germany after completing his studies at law school in Istanbul.
+While in Germany, he noticed that German audiences often disregarded cinema from the Near East, particularly Kurdish cinema.
+To address this, Aktaş founded the first Kurdish Film Festival in Germany in 2002, which was supported by the Hauptstadtkulturfonds.

-With Mîtosfilm Aktaş produced feature films like Close up Kurdistan (2007) directed by Yüksel Yavuz, Land of Legend (2008) directed by Rahim Zabihi, and Après la Chute (2009) directed by Hiner Saleem.
-In 2009 Mehmet Aktaş was successful as producer of No One knows about Persian Cats directed by Bahman Ghobadi which was honored at the Film Festival Cannes with the award Un Certain Regard.
+With Mîtosfilm, Aktaş has produced feature films such as Close up Kurdistan (2007) directed by Yüksel Yavuz, Land of Legend (2008) directed by Rahim Zabihi, and Après la Chute (2009) directed by Hiner Saleem.
+In 2009, Aktaş was successful as the producer of No One Knows About Persian Cats directed by Bahman Ghobadi, which was honored at the Cannes Film Festival with the award Un Certain Regard.

-Mîtosfilm also functions as filmdistribution, focusing on new Turkish, Kurdish, Iraqi and Iranian auteur cinema.
-Since 2004 Mîtosfilm has also released films in German cinemas: Turtles can fly (2004), Two Girls from Istanbul (2005), Süt (2008) and Min dît (2010).
-These films illustrate Aktaş' political aspiration of giving a more authentic image of the life in the Near East than the local news.
+Mîtosfilm also functions as a film distribution company, focusing on new Turkish, Kurdish, Iraqi and Iranian auteur cinema.
+Since 2004, Mîtosfilm has released films in German cinemas, including Turtles Can Fly (2004), Two Girls from Istanbul (2005), Süt (2008), and Min Dît (2010).
+These films illustrate Aktaş's political aspiration to provide a more authentic image of life in the Near East than what is typically portrayed in the news.

-Mehmet Aktaş also wrote the screenplay for Hisham Zaman's second feature film Letter to the King (2014) which received the Dragon Award for Best Nordic Film at Goteborg Film Festival 2014.
-Mîtosfilm's latest production Memories on Stone (2014) directed by Shawkat Amin Korki and written by Mehmet Aktaş and Korki was awarded at Abu Dhabi Film Festival 2014 as Best Film from the Arab World.
-Korki won the prize as "Best Director" at Cinedays Skopje – 13th Festival of European Film.
-"Memories on Stone" was released in Swiss cinema-theaters by the prestigious distributor Trigon Film in November 2014.
+Mehmet Aktaş also wrote the screenplay for Hisham Zaman's second feature film Letter to the King (2014), which received the Dragon Award for Best Nordic Film at the Göteborg Film Festival in 2014.
+Mîtosfilm's latest production Memories on Stone (2014) directed by Shawkat Amin Korki and written by Aktaş and Korki was awarded Best Film from the Arab World at the Abu Dhabi Film Festival in 2014.
+Korki won the prize for Best Director at the Cinedays Skopje – 13th Festival of European Film.
+Memories on Stone was released in Swiss cinemas by the distributor Trigon Film in November 2014.

+Since then, Aktaş has produced and executive produced several features and documentaries, including The Legend of the Ugly King by Hüseyin Tabak, which premiered at the Toronto International Film Festival in 2017.
+The Rain Bride (2022) by Hussein Hassan premiered at the Göteborg Film Festival in 2023.

+His latest production In the Blind Spot (2023) by Ayşe Polat premiered at the 73rd Berlinale in the section Encounters.
+The political thriller went on to win four awards at the 42nd Istanbul Film Festival, including the Golden Tulip for Best Feature and Best Screenplay.

-Since 2011 Aktaş is also artistic director for the Duhok International Film Festival.
+Since 2011, Aktaş has also served as the artistic director for the Duhok International Film Festival.